fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - Skim super fast: Michel Foucault, _Archeology of Knowledge_, 3-17; 21-30; 31-39.
 What's the main point here?
 How does it illustrate what Cheng is talking about?

 {% include alert.html class='danger' title='Reading reflection' text="
+Two rather contradictory questions for today that I hope encourage you to think about BOTH continuities and discontinuities, as you did for the review assignment.
 - How does postmodern history constitute a fundamental historiographical paradigm shift?
 - Why should we see postmodern changes in historical practice as more evolutionary than revolutionary?
 "%}